dimutha/TCP-Print-Server-Middleware/README.md

 The service acts as a TCP listener on port 9100 and forwards incoming print data to the default Windows printer.

-🏗 Architecture
+---

+## Architecture & Technologies Used
 Client System → TCP Port 9100 → Middleware Service → Default Printer → Dot-Matrix Printer

-🔧 Technologies Used

  - .NET BackgroundService
  - TcpListener